Skip to Content

 Different types of structural screws

-Courtesy: Starborn industries
+Different sizes of wood screws Courtesy: Starborn industries

 They are used to attach lumber to other or pressure-treated lumber.
 They come in various diameters and lengths with either square or round heads, although the most common are square heads.